ETCBC/bhsa/docs/api.md

 **N.B.:** use this instead of `TF.load()`.

+### shbLink ###

+Produces a link to SHEBANQ

+**Takes**

+*   an arbitrary node;
+*   `text=None` optional link text;

+**Returns**

+*   a hyperlink to SHEBANQ, precisely to the verse in which the node occurs; if the node is a book or a chapter, it will go to the first chapter and the first verse of those.
+    The text of the link is a passage indicator (from book, chapter and verse), unless `text` has been passed.
+In that case, the passage indicator goes to the popup hint of the link, and `text` is displayed as link text.

 ### pretty ###

 Displays the material that corresponds to a node in a rich way.